syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-The following image shows the Selection functionality in the data grid:
+The following image shows selection functionality in the data grid:

 ![](SfDataGrid_images/MultipleSelection.png)

-## Getting Selected Rows
+## Getting selected rows

-SfDataGrid provides `SelectedIndex`,`SelectedItem` and `CurrentItem` properties to get the details of selected rows when selection mode is `Single`, `Multiple` and `SingleDeselect`.
+The SfDataGrid provides `SelectedIndex`, `SelectedItem`, and `CurrentItem` properties to get details of the selected rows when the selection mode is `Single`, `Multiple`, and `SingleDeselect`.

-[SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html): Provides the underlying data object of the selected row.
-It denotes the first selected row in multiple selection.
+* [SfDataGrid.SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html): Provides the underlying data object of the selected row.
+Denotes the first selected row in multiple selection.
-[SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html): Provides the index of the `SfDataGrid.SelectedItem`.
+* [SfDataGrid.SelectedIndex](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedIndex.html): Provides the index of `SfDataGrid.SelectedItem`.
-[SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html): Provides the underlying data object of the currently selected row in the data grid.
-It denotes the first selected row in multiple selection.
+* [SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html): Provides the underlying data object of the currently selected row in the data grid.
+Denotes the first selected row in multiple selection.

-### Row Selection
+### Row selection

-When multiple rows are selected the `SelectedItems` and `SelectionController.SelectedRows` properties provide information about all the selected rows.
+When multiple rows are selected, the `SelectedItems` and `SelectionController.SelectedRows` properties provide information of all the selected rows.

-[SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html): Provides all the selected records of selected items when multiple selection is enabled.
+* [SfDataGrid.SelectedItems](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html): Provides all the selected records of the selected items when multiple selection is enabled.
-[SfDataGrid.SelectionController.SelectedRows](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html) : Provides the collection of underlying model object(row data) of all selected items.
+* [SfDataGrid.SelectionController.SelectedRows](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html): Provides collection of the underlying model object(row data) of all the selected items.

 ### CurrentItem vs SelectedItem

-Both [SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) and [CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html) returns the same data object when selection mode is single.
-When multiple selection is enabled the row that was selected initially is maintained in `SelectedItem` and the row that is currently selected is maintained in `CurrentItem`.
+Both the [SelectedItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItem.html) and [CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html) returns the same data object when the selection mode is single.
+When multiple selection is enabled, the initially selected row will be maintained in the `SelectedItem` and the currently selected row will be maintained in the `CurrentItem`.

 ## Programmatic selection